Jjagg/MonoGame/Documentation/distributing_games.md

 `dotnet publish -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`

-You can then zip the content of the publish folder and distribute the archive as-is.
+You can then archive the content of the publish folder and distribute the archive as-is.

 We recommend using the .tar.gz archiving format to preserve the execution permissions.